python-cffi/cffi/doc/source/embedding.rst

 * The frozen Python code defines more Python functions that implement the C functions of your API, which are then used for all subsequent C function calls.

-Possible use cases:

-* Exposing a library written in Python directly to C/C++ programs.

-* Using Python to make a "plug-in" for an existing program that is already written to load them.

-* Using Python to implement part of a larger C/C++ application (with static linking).

-* Writing a small C/C++ wrapper around Python, hiding the fact that the application is actually written in Python (to make a custom command-line interface; for distribution purposes; or simply to make it a bit harder to reverse-engineer the application).

 One of the goals of this approach is to be entirely independent from the CPython C API: no ``Py_Initialize()`` nor ``PyRun_SimpleString()``